AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureDevAssociate.md

 TIP: You can use Azure Cache for Redis for static content and the most-accessed dynamic data.
 You can use it for in-memory databases or message queues using a publication/subscription pattern.

+#### What are Redis databases?

+Redis Databases are just a logical separation of data within the same Redis instance.
+The cache memory is shared between all the databases and actual memory consumption of a given database depends on the keys/values stored in that database.

+NOTE: If we want to invalidate the cache, we must delete the KEY, not the VALUE.

+Cache items can be stored and retrieved by using the `StringSet` and `StringGet` methods.

+Redis stores most data as Redis strings, but these strings can contain many types of data, including serialized binary data, which can be used when storing .NET objects in the cache.

 ---

 ## Application Insights